 You can also leverage the sidekick's content consistency to compare different parcels; for example:

 Hopefully the analogy above is helpful.
 Now let's move from physical packages in a warehouse to data "packages" in a life sciences company.
-In more technical terms, IDS is a vendor-agnostic, data science-friendly file format, that captures the scientifically meaningful and data science-relevant information from the vendor-specific or proprietary file formats produced by a fragmented lab data source ecosystem.
+In more technical terms, IDS is a vendor-agnostic, data science-friendly file format that captures all the scientifically meaningful and data science-relevant information from the vendor-specific or vendor-proprietary file formats produced by a fragmented lab data source ecosystem.

 IDS serves multiple important functions: data search, data flow/liquidity and data analytics, which we'll discuss a bit below.

-Data can now flow to third-party systems without requiring each of these systems to parse the vendor file formats.
-This use case fundamentally breaks down internal data silos and enables much more seamless information sharing and data flow.
+Data can now flow to third-party systems without requiring each of these systems to parse the vendor-specific file formats.
+This fundamentally breaks down internal data silos and enables more seamless information sharing among instruments, informatic applications, analytics tools and contract organizations (CRO/CDMOs).

-The majority of existing lab informatics software solutions were designed as Windows-based on-premise applications.
-For example, in order to analyze her Mass Spec data, a scientist would drag and drop 20-100 RAW files into her favorite analysis software program, process the data, and generate a report.
-This is the limit to the functionality available in these apps.
+The majority of existing lab informatics software solutions were designed as Windows-based on-premises applications.
+For example, in order to analyze Mass Spec data, a scientist would drag and drop 20-100 RAW files into their favorite analysis software program, spend hours processing the data, and generate a report.
+This workflow unnecessarily consumes time, and limits the potential for data reuse and sharing.

-Now imagine you need to deal with a much larger scale using Hadoop, Spark, or others, there is a significant blocker due to the RAW files.
-However, IDS (JSON + Parquet) make this possible, and the Tetra Data Platform will store, partition and index the IDS files in anticipation of such use cases.
+Now, imagine you need to analyze data using big data technologies like Hadoop, Spark, or others.
+You wouldn’t be able to effectively use those big data tools while manually managing RAW files.
+However, IDS (JSON + Parquet) makes big data analytics possible, and the Tetra Data Platform will store, partition and index the IDS files in anticipation of such use cases.

 Not at all.
-IDS does not replace the vendor-specific formats.
+IDS is not a replacement of the vendor-specific formats.
 Organizations need always to save these RAW files, such that scientists can:

 IDS makes it easier to find the RAW file and provides large-scale data analysis much efficiently since the RAW file does not need to be opened.
 Just like the Parcel and Sidekick analogy, the sidekick is not meant to replace the parcel; only to improve its use.
 In fact, the Tetra Data Platform will first ingest RAW data and then trigger RAW to IDS conversion or harmonization using data pipelines.